zachj1582/node-1-afternoon/README.md

 ### Summary

 At this point, we have a fairly solid API.
 We can retrieve all of our data from `/api/products` and we can retrieve specific items from our dataset with `/api/product/:id`.
 Let's add some flexibility to our `/api/products` endpoint.
 Currently, it will only retrieve all the products or a product by a specific ID, but we can have it serve an additional use case by utilizing `req.query`.
 Let's enable a request that allows us to filter based on a value.
-Rememeber, this is your API with your data, you get to set the rules and that includes what kind of filtering users are allowed to do.
+Remember, this is your API with your data, you get to set the rules and that includes what kind of filtering users are allowed to do.

 ### Instructions